MANISH007700/My-Certificates/README.md

-# My-Certificates
+# My-Certificates and Projects
-These are my certificates which I have achieved during my learning process of becoming a Data Scientist
+These are my Certificates and Projects which I have achieved / made during my learning process of becoming a Data Scientist
-I know these are not so popular or famous certificates , but i am proud of myself in achieving this with dedication and hardwork
+I know these are not so popular or famous certificates / projects , but I am proud of myself in achieving this with dedication and hardwork